Ksheekey/Matplotlib-Challenge/README.md

 my commits are lower this week, I spent all my time studying this week then tried to knock it out in a couple goes, and being it was demanding I was just into the work and forgot to periodically commit.
 I'll work on it!

+I moved a pie chart down.
+I got confused and wanted to show this data but figured it had to be moved down.
+I wanted to show the data broken up by Sex even more once I started seeing outputs.
+Throw it away if you want but I wanted to see it myself so figured id leave it.
+Sorry if its a burden.

 Have a good weekend/week depening on when you read this.